 By building consistency into your classroom norms and routines, you can help your students feel more at ease, even as they readjust to the in-person learning environment.
 Here’s one idea from the TpT community for creating consistency in your classroom:

 - Make it predictable.
 “More than ever before, students will rely on the predictability that classrooms offer.
-Predictability promotes student independence [and helps] to reestablish trust that was lost during school closures.” — Emily from Inclusively Educating
+Predictability promotes student independence as well as help to reestablish trust that was lost during school closures.” — Emily from Inclusively Educating

-Creating a classroom community will be challenging in a remote environment.
-But one way to help your students feel connected to their class, even while apart, is to build classroom norms together.
+Creating a classroom community is challenging, whether you’re in-person or in a virtual environment.
+One way to help your students feel connected to their class, is to build classroom norms together.

 - Model and discuss expectations.
 “Record videos of yourself modeling expectations.
-Then, give students a chance to talk and see each other, as well, either through video conferencing or tools, such as Flipgrid.
+Then, give students a chance to talk and see each other, as well through video conferencing.
 This will help build connections and foster discussion.” – Kate from BreatheSmileTeach

 - Build a class motto.
 “Make a class motto together and have a class mission statement.
 Set learning goals together.
 Spend time talking and listening to each other.” — Becky from Smiling Students Lesson Plans

-Just as they would in the classroom, your students need to have a clear understanding of your expectations during remote lessons.
-Rules for behavior and participation will need to be translated into the remote environment.
+If you still have students learning remotely, they need to have just as clear an understanding of your classroom expectations during lessons as the in-person learners do.
+Rules for behavior and participation will need to be translated into the remote learning environment.
 Here are some things to keep in mind.